Annunciation Bridge: History

-The bridge was built in 1843-1850.
+The bridge was built in 1843–1850.
 It was designed by Stanisław Kierbedź, a Polish engineer working in Russia.
 The architect Alexander Brullov participated in the decoration.
 The design was a cast iron bridge with twin parallel swing sections at its northern end.
 At the time, it was the longest bridge in Europe.
-According to the legend, the Russian Tsar, Nicholas I promised to Kierbedź to give him a promotion for every completed span.
-After the bridge was completed with eight spans total in it, Kierbedź was promoted to the rank of General, but actually when he started the construction he already had a rank of Podpolkovnik (i.e. lieutenant colonel).
+According to the legend, the Emperor Nicholas I promised to Kierbedź to give him a promotion for every completed span.
+After the bridge was completed with eight spans total in it, Kierbedź was promoted to the rank of general, but actually when he started the construction he already had a rank of Podpolkovnik (i.e. lieutenant colonel).

 The bridge was formally opened on November 12, 1850.
 Since it was close to Blagoveshchenskaya (Annunciation) Square, it was called Blagoveshchensky Bridge.
-In 1855 it was renamed Nikolayevsky Bridge in memory of Emperor Nicholas I. In 1918, after the revolution, it was renamed again, this time in memory of Pyotr Schmidt, a leader of the Sevastopol Uprising during the Russian Revolution of 1905.
+In 1855, it was renamed Nikolayevsky Bridge in memory of Emperor Nicholas I. In 1918, after the revolution, it was renamed again, this time in memory of Pyotr Schmidt, a leader of the Sevastopol Uprising during the Russian Revolution of 1905.

-In 2006 a reconstruction of the bridge began.
+In 2006, a reconstruction of the bridge began.
 Since it would be completely closed to traffic for over a year, a temporary bridge was constructed between September 2005 and May 2006.
 During the reconstruction all traffic, both pedestrian and motorized, moved across the temporary bridge.
 In May 2006 the Lieutenant Schmidt Bridge was closed to traffic, and the dismantling of the spans, and then, of bridge supports began.
 The reconstruction was completed on August 15, 2007, slightly over two years after work began.
 During reconstruction the deck was widened from 24 m to 37 m.

 After reconstruction, the bridge was renamed Blagoveshchensky Bridge.